The manufacture, use, and management

 management of spent products and support recycling programs where

-Because the electrical industry is so diverse, no single approach to ECD or management of products at end of the use phase is applicable in all cases.
-In general, however, NEMA and its Member Companies are committed to minimizing the health and environmental impacts of electrical products to the extent possible without compromising product safety and performance.
-They pursue this goal through improvements in energy efficiency, material selection and product design; longer product lifetimes; packaging innovations; reduced reliance on hazardous substances; and promoting proper end-of-life management.
+Because the electrical industry is so diverse, no single approach to ECD or end-of-life management is applicable in all cases.
+In general, however, NEMA and its Member Companies are committed to technological advances that promote robust economic growth, protect the environment, and contribute to the well-being of the communities and customers they serve.
+They fulfill this commitment through improvements in energy efficiency, material selection, and product design; longer product lifetimes; packaging innovations; reduced reliance on hazardous substances; and promoting proper end-of-life management.

 Contact Mark Kohorst of NEMA Government Relations for information on the positions and activities of specific NEMA product sections.